aragon/osx/packages/contracts/docs/core/02-how-to-guides/01-plugin-development/03-publication/02-versioning.md

 ## Versioning Your Plugin

-The aragonOS protocol has an on-chain versioning system built-in.
+The aragonOSx protocol has an on-chain versioning system built-in.

 Given a version tag `RELEASE.BUILD`, we can infer that: